rsoury/buyte-woocommerce/README.txt

 Tags: apple pay, google pay, fast checkout, digital wallet, mobile first, mobile checkout, Stable tag: 0.1.8
 Tested up to: 5.2.2
-License: GPLv2 or later License http://www.gnu.org/licenses/gpl-2.0.html
+License: GPLv2 or later License (http://www.gnu.org/licenses/gpl-2.0.html)

 Buyte WooCommerce Plugin enables checkout using Apple Pay and Google Pay in a simple, codeless install.
 Accelerate your customer experience with a bite-sized checkout.

-== Setup ==
-1. Create an account at https://dashboard.buytecheckout.com/signup/
-2. Create a checkout
-3. Connect your payment gateway
-4. Use your Buyte API keys and Checkout Widget ID in the plugin configuration.

 == Description ==

 **What is Buyte?**
 Buyte is a third-party software as a service provider that simplifies the process of getting digital wallets like Apple Pay and Google Pay set up on your eCommerce store.
-You can find more information about Buyte here: [https://buytecheckout.com/](https://buytecheckout.com/)
+You can find more information about Buyte here: (https://buytecheckout.com/)

 **How does it work?**
 Buyte works by loading a small widget on the eCommerce website that loads widely used digital wallets, hassle-free.